inmanta/inmanta-core/docs/reference/projectyml.rst

 - If no index is set in the project.yml file i.e. both ``index-url`` and ``extra-index-url`` are unset, then Pip's default search behaviour will be used: environment variables, pip config files and then PyPi (in that order).

+- If ``index-url`` is set, this value be used over any index defined in the system's environment variables or pip config files .

-- If ``index-url`` and/or ``extra-index-url`` are set, they will be used and any index defined in the system's environment variables or pip config files will also be used (in that order) and passed to pip as extra indexes.
+- If ``extra-index-url`` is set, these indexes will be used in addition to any extra index defined in the system's environment variables or pip config files, and passed to pip as extra indexes.

 - If ``PIP_PRE`` is set, pre-release
   versions are allowed when installing v2 modules or v1 modules' dependencies.